entoj/entoj.github.io/user/export/jsp/Overview.md

 # JSP exporter

 A jsp artefact exporter.
 All configured entities will export their templates as single jsp files.
-Macro calls are resolved at runtime via jsp:include.
+Any macro calls are resolved at runtime via jsp:include.

-## Feature Support
+## Feature Support {#FeatureSupport}

 ### Yield macros